samaynandwana/terminal-project/README.md

 ## High-Level Overview

-This shell is not a simple command runner—it is a **full execution environment**.
+The shell is a complete execution tool.
 User input is:

 1. **Lexed and parsed** using formal grammar techniques
 2. **Lowered into structured command objects**